RosewellSoftware/RosewellBASIC/README.md

 The Rosewell BASIC GUI Version is coming soon . . . . .

+A Version of Rosewell BASIC is being developed as a Mac App!!!

 The Instruction Video can be downloaded from the Releases Tab or from this Youtube Link: https://www.youtube.com/watch?v=tsenYMIQ0uo